cosmos/cosmos-sdk/docs/spec/auth/subkeys_proposal.md

 }
 ```

-In the AnteHandler, if a transaction comes from a SubKey, it verifies that the SubKey has not been revoked and that the msg route is permitted
+In the AnteHandler, if a transaction comes from a SubKey, it verifies that the SubKey has not been revoked and it is permitted to use the msg routes it is trying to sign over.

 ```
 if acc.SubKeys[stdSig.PubKeyIndex - 1].Revoked {